Waffleboy/Simple-Stock-Dashboard/README.md

 + ~~Profit Made~~ Done

 ## IMPORTANT NOTES 21/06/2017
-Yahoo just disabled access to their Finance API, and only mobile requests or a loophole using crumbs work.
+Yahoo just disabled access to their Finance API, and only mobile requests or a loophole using crumbs to work.
 I've patched this, but there's no guarantee this will continue working.
 Use at own risk.